occident/kodskelett-client/README.md

 There are some branches with an advances example, for those methods that can have multiple ways of use them.

+## Get started

+1. Clone the project
+2. Change to the branch of the method you want to use
+3. Change the Settings parameters
+4. Run the program

 ## Created by: